 Summary

-.
+These are by no means the full extent of uv’s capabilities.
 It handles monorepos much better than Poetry via workspaces.
 It can manage entire projects, build and publish packages.
 I haven’t yet used uv for these tasks, but I’ll update this post once I do.